Salad Niçoise is best in Spring using fresh Farmers’ Market ingredients with the help of some high quality pantry items.

 This started as a recipe for an easy to prepare seasonal salad you can bring to a picnic, the beach, or even to the office.
-It’s evolved, though, in to a story about using really great ingredients.
-So I’ve broken this post into three sections; Salad Nicoise, Quality Ingredients, and Pantry Items.
+It’s evolved, though, into a story about using high quality ingredients.
+So I’ve broken this post into three sections; Salad Niçoise, Quality Ingredients, and Pantry Items.
 As always, you can click on the Jump to Recipe link to get right to the recipe.

-Salad Nicoise should include, at minimum, fresh tomatoes, canned fish, and olive oil.
+Salad Niçoise should include, at minimum, fresh tomatoes, canned fish, and olive oil.
 It’s evolved over the years to include other seasonal veggies and pantry items to reflect what’s available to home and professional kitchens.
 You can follow this recipe or add / subtract anything you find interesting.
-Let me know in the comments below how you make yours!

 Fresh Veggies: Red and Green Heirloom Tomatoes, Fennel, Yellow Bell Pepper, Bibb Lettuce, Radish.